apdingman/apdingman.github.io/content/posts/continuous-delivery-deployment/index.md

 cover:
   image: images/cover.png
 title: "Continuous Delivery vs. Continuous Deployment"
+description: Comparison of the terms Continuous Delivery and Continuous Deployment in the context of using CI/CD in the Software Development Life Cycle (SDLC)
 date: 2023-02-01T21:00:15-05:00
+publishDate: 2023-02-01T21:00:15-05:00
 draft: false
 ---
 The term CI/CD gets used a lot to describe how to modernize the Software Delivery Lifecycle (SDLC).
 While there's usually clear understanding on what **CI - Continuous Integration** means, that clarity isn't always present surrounding the CD part.